MaxBaex/raspi_rfm22/README.md

 Donation:
 ---------
 If find my code usefull.
-You can send me some money via Bitcoin:
+You can send me some Bitcoin:
 Bitcoin adress:  1A9jgbDz5vZK4bgnUgEkSjL3VK4vb4bBka